Vertigo: Understanding the Causes of Balance Dysregulation

 Orange educational card defining vertigo as the false sensation of spinning caused by conflicting brain information about body position and movement.

-To keep us upright and stable, our brain relies on an incredible team of four systems:
+To keep us upright and stable, the brain relies on an amazing team of four key systems:

 1. The vestibular system in your inner ear, your personal gyroscope.